alexandrastna/AI-for-ESG/README.md

 - a **label** (either the target class or `"none"`),
 - and a **confidence score** between `0` and `1`.

-### 🔍 How the classification works

-For each sentence:
-- If the model predicts a relevant ESG category (e.g. `"environmental"`, `"social"`...), it returns a confidence score for that label.
-- If no category surpasses a **confidence threshold of 0.5**, the sentence is assigned the label `"none"`.
-- A **majority label** (or more precisely, the label with the highest score above 0.5) is then computed across the three categories.

 Example result:

 | company                   | year | document_type       | sentence                                                                                                                                                       | label_env   | score_env | label_soc | score_soc | label_gov | score_gov |
 |---------------------------|------|----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|-----------|-----------|-----------|-----------|-----------|
 | Compagnie Financière Richemont | 2022 | Sustainability Report | Chaired by dunhill’s CEO, the newly appointed Sustainability Committee ensures the implementation of Richemont’s strategy across the business... | environmental | 0.989977  | social    | 0.996938  | none      | 0.774423  |

+Then, for each sentence:
+- If the model predicts a relevant ESG category (e.g. `"environmental"`, `"social"`...), it returns a confidence score for that label.
+- If no category surpasses a **confidence threshold of 0.5**, the sentence is assigned the label `"none"`.
+- A **majority label** (or more precisely, the label with the highest score above 0.5) is then computed across the three categories.

 This approach ensures that **each sentence is independently evaluated** for its ESG relevance, allowing nuanced and overlapping classifications.